elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 ## Quiz 3H

 In a recent article, Kurt Dew states that legacy markets like the NYSE and Nasdaq have failed institutional investors.
 He cites the proliferation of dark pools as evidence of this failure.
 In no more than five sentences, please provide two arguments, one consistent with this view and one contrary to it.
 Support your arguments with evidence where possible.

+## Maker Taker Fees

+- why do makers get paid and takers pay?
+- Before, both makers and takers pay a fee
+  - Now, only takers pay a fee, makers are
+  - 9 miili fee (one-thousandth of a percent)
+- no good reason
+  - reason is because someone at some point introduced them and everyone started doing it
+  - difficult to go back
+- After 2000s, the government wanted new markets
+  - Instanet popped up (ECM)
+  - No one was coming, so a rebate was provided on top of the spread and the fees were coming from taker fees
+- Government put a cap on rebates at 30 mill

 ## Citron and RobinHood